BDC Hamburger Icon

 What is fiber-optic internet?

-Fiber-optic internet uses single-mode fiber (SMF) or multimode fiber (MMF) cables to deliver the internet to your business.
+Fiber-optic internet is a type of high-speed internet service that uses either single-mode fiber (SMF) or multimode fiber (MMF) cables to deliver a reliable internet connection to your business.

-It’s widely regarded as one of the fastest internet options available, providing speeds faster than what other internet networks can handle.
+Fiber-optic internet is widely regarded as one of the fastest internet solutions, providing speeds significantly faster than what other types of internet networks can handle.
+Many of the best business internet service providers offer fiber-optic internet as an option.

 How does fiber-optic internet work?

-Lit cables are already live, meaning you can send and receive internet traffic over them.
-Your service provider sends you the equipment you need to connect to it.
+• Lit cables are active and in use, which means you can send and receive internet traffic over them.
+Your service provider sends you the equipment you need to connect to the cables.

-Dark cables have been laid for future network expansion but are not yet in use.
-Upfront connection costs are higher because they require activation, but their benefits include having dedicated bandwidth for your company and more control over the network.
+• Dark cables have been laid for future network expansion but are not yet in use.
+They require activation and have higher upfront connection costs, but their benefits include dedicated bandwidth for your company and more control over the network.

 FYIDid you know

-Stock market traders and financial institutions invest vast sums of money in the highest-end fiber-optic internet connections.
-This is so their trading bots get pricing data milliseconds ahead of everyone else, meaning they gain a competitive edge.
-Nothing is currently faster than fiber-optic internet.
+Stock market traders, financial institutions, and fintech companies invest vast sums in high-end fiber-optic internet connections to ensure their trading bots receive pricing data milliseconds ahead of competitors.
+This fractional advantage gives them a competitive edge.

 How is fiber-optic internet installed?

 Fiber-optic cables are often buried underground, but some can be placed along telephone poles above ground.
-This infrastructure must be in place before your business connects to fiber-optic internet.
+The infrastructure must be in place before your business connects to fiber-optic internet.
+Here’s how to approach the installation process:

 TipBottom line

-A dedicated fiber-optic connection is best for businesses that rely heavily on cloud-based software, data analytics, streaming and similar high-bandwidth activities.
-It is also the connection type best suited for companies that want added network security.
+A dedicated fiber-optic connection is best for businesses that rely heavily on cloud services, streaming, data analytics, and other high-bandwidth activities.
+It’s also best suited for companies that want added network security.

 How fast is fiber-optic internet?

-Fiber-optic internet is widely regarded as one of the fastest connection types for business and home use.
-Fiber-optic cable can deliver speeds of up to 100 gigabits per second (Gbps), although most fiber-optic internet connections typically clock in at around 1 Gbps.
+Fiber-optic internet can deliver speeds of up to 10 gigabits per second (Gbps), although most business fiber-optic internet connections typically reach around 1 Gbps.

-The speed of a fiber-optic connection can be limited by the provider’s offerings and whether your connection is hardwired or via a Wi-Fi setup, among other considerations.
-Even at 1 Gbps or under, your company can transfer large files, stream video, rely on cloud-based software, and conduct other high-intensity tasks faster than other types of high-speed internet.
+A fiber-optic connection’s speed depends on the provider’s offerings and whether your connection is hardwired or reliant on a business Wi-Fi setup.
+Even at 1 Gbps or lower, your company can quickly transfer large files, stream video, run cloud-based software, and conduct other high-bandwidth tasks more efficiently than with other types of high-speed internet.

 How much does fiber-optic internet cost?

-The cost of fiber-optic internet depends on the ISP, the minimum guaranteed speeds and your location, among other factors.
-Prices start at about $50 per month, but the cost can run into hundreds of dollars for the very fastest connections.
-You may also face additional charges, including installation fees, equipment purchases or equipment rental.
+The cost of fiber-optic internet depends on the ISP, the minimum guaranteed speeds, and your location, among other factors.
+Prices typically start at about $50 per month, but they can run into hundreds of dollars for the fastest connections.
+You may also incur additional charges, including installation fees, equipment purchases, or monthly equipment rental costs.

 Benefits of fiber-optic internet for business

-This means that a storm is less likely to knock out your internet connection, which creates more uptime for your business and your employees who rely on fast, reliable, and stable internet to do their jobs.
+• Improved reliability: Most fiber-optic cables — especially those buried underground — are not affected by wind, storms, rain, snow, or other elements.
+That means a storm is less likely to knock out your internet connection, resulting in more uptime for your business and employees who rely on fast, reliable, and stable internet connectivity to do their jobs.

 How does fiber-optic internet compare with other high-speed internet types?